RyanHallgarth/earthbnb/server/README.md

       "content": [
         {
           "id": 1,
-          "title": "1 BR Apt in the Heart of Cap Hill", "description": "Your very own room and bath to use at night while you explore the city by day.
+          "name": "1 BR Apt in the Heart of Cap Hill", "description": "Your very own room and bath to use at night while you explore the city by day.
 Shared common area with fully equipped kitchen, tv and stereo.", "created_at": "2021-04-11T21:49:02.000Z"
         }